Am I eligible for scholarships?

 During your weekday visit, you will:

-- Tour academic buildings, classrooms, residence halls, and student rooms
+- Tour academic buildings, classrooms, and more

 - Get the inside scoop on life at Tech from your student tour guide